 What would make the Surface Book 2 really shine is if it were to be VR-ready.
 It’s not too far-fetched, either, considering Microsoft’s own Mixed Reality headsets will be available on October 17, and the system requirements are substantially lower than that of the HTC Vive and Oculus Rift, though notably the current Surface Book doesn’t meet them.

 A race to beat its new rivals?

-Despite a good deal of talk about when the Surface Book 2 will be released and what it will contain, there were several reports (with dodgy reliability) speculating that the device – along with the Surface Pro 5 – would be released this summer alongside the Anniversary Update.
+There was a good deal of talk about when the Surface Book 2 will be released and what it will contain leading up to its official announcement.
+A handful of reports with dodgy reliability speculated that the sequel to Microsoft’s first notebook was supposed to come out last summer alongside the Anniversary Update.

 Of course, that never happened and a Surface Book 2 didn’t arrive in time to beat Apple’s mid-2017 MacBook Pro to market.

 Yet, with Mac shipments struggling, perhaps Microsoft was better off taking its time to launch a fully realized Surface Book 2 with more substantial upgrades instead of taking the Cupertino approach and refreshing its lineups within seven months of each other.
 Still, there’s a lot we don’t know about the Surface Book 2, including the price tags of specifically configured models.